Effect of Hurricane Katrina on Tulane University: Damage to Howard-Tilton Memorial Library

 After Hurricane Katrina struck New Orleans on August 29, 2005, the 40,000 square foot basement of the Howard-Tilton Memorial Library was flooded with more than eight feet of water.
 Four feet of water filled the basement of the library annex in Jones Hall.
 These areas housed the library's special collections, the Maxwell Music Library, and a very large collection of government documents.
 Due to serious flooding and damage to nearby neighborhoods, the library was inaccessible to reconnaissance teams for several days.
 In that time, the standing water in the basement, combined with the lack of electricity (and, thus, lack of temperature control and air circulation), lead to high humidity and temperature and the development of mold in the library at large.
 The disaster management company BELFOR was called to the scene within a few days to begin recovery work.
 A temporary air circulation system run by generators was installed just 10 days after the storm and within a month, all of the water had been pumped out of the basement of each building.

-Once the drainage was completed, the basement looked completely different than it did pre-Katrina.
 The damage from the flooding was significant.
 The walls and floors were coated in slime and muck.
 Furniture and shelving had floated to different locations, dislodging the materials that they once had housed, and subjecting them to submersion.
 The Maxwell Music Library had held more than 43,000 titles including books, scores, journals, and many rare and historic sound recordings on CD and LP.
 The salvage operation was mainly concentrated on printed materials, which had less chance of replacement and a better chance of restoration.
 More than 70 percent of the printed books and scores were salvaged for restoration, but no recordings could be saved.
 The Government Documents Archive, which had held over 500,000 volumes, lost 90% of its collection.
-Nearly all of the salvaged government documents were trapped in storage units containers that had to be ripped apart to get at the saturated material inside.
+Nearly all of the salvaged government documents were trapped in storage units containers that had to be ripped apart to access the saturated material inside.

 A very large Microforms area on the north side of the basement had held more than 30,000 titles of collections of rare or scholarly material and newspaper archives.
 Less than five percent of these materials were salvaged because of the damage that lengthy immersion in dirty water can do to microforms, especially in formats such as fiche or microcard.
 None of the materials from the original 19th century Howard Collection could be salvaged, due to structural wreckage and especially dangerous conditions in that area of the library.
 Despite the significant obstacles to success, more than 300,000 important print volumes, 18,000 reels of microfilm, and 629,711 archival items affected by the storm were salvaged and restored through an elaborate process.

 The upper floors in both library buildings and the collections on them were saved from mold, although each structure, especially the main building, sustained lasting damages.